glossary

 European Medicines Agency EMA

-CBG
+nan CBG

-ZIN
+nan ZIN

-CTBG
+nan CTBG

 European Centre for Ecotoxicology and Toxicology of Chemicals ECTOC The European Centre for Ecotoxicology and Toxicology of Chemicals (ECETOC) is a scientific, non-profit, non-commercial and non-governmental association.
-Established in 1978, ECETOC's main objective is to identify, evaluate, and through such knowledge help industry to minimise any potentially adverse effects on human health and the environment that may arise from the manufacture and use of chemicals, biomaterials and pharmaceuticals.ref
+Established in 1978, ECETOC's main objective is to identify, evaluate, and through such knowledge help industry to minimise any potentially adverse effects on human health and the environment that may arise from the manufacture and use of chemicals, biomaterials and pharmaceuticals. ref1

 References